bparanj/crystal/computer/electronics/design/thyristor.md

 The name cleverly encapsulates both the device's function (as a controllable "door" for current) and its place in the evolution of electronic components (as a solid-state version of the thyratron).

-Would you like to know more about the history of the thyristor or how its naming compares to other electronic components?
+ history of the thyristor or how its naming compares to other electronic components?

 ### 1. **To a Child:**
    - **What it is**: Imagine you have a special switch that only turns on when you press a button really hard, and it stays on even after you stop pressing the button.
 But to turn it off, you need to cut the power completely.
 A thyristor is like that special switch in an electronic circuit.
 It can turn on and stay on until you stop the electricity going to it.